DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 For each cloud, a BigBang owned network will be created that conform with the appropriate set of tests about to be ran.
 For example, to validate that Big Bang deploys in a connected environment on AWS, a VPC, subnets, route tables, etc... are created, and the outputs are made available through terraform's remote `data` source.

-At this time the infrastructue testing pipeline is only utilizing internet-connect AWS govcloud.
+At this time the infrastructure testing pipeline is only utilizing internet-connect AWS govcloud.

 #### Cluster Creation